lucierowland/lucierowland.github.io/_projects/1_project.md

 ---
 layout: page
 title: Stellar Feedback in Nearby Dwarf Galaxies
-description: Published in A&A ({% cite rowland_2024 %})
+description: Published in A&A
 img: assets/img/Figure2.png
 importance: 1
 category: The Local Dwarves
 related_publications: true
 ---

 Dwarf galaxies may be small, but they play a huge role in our understanding of galaxy formation and evolution.
 During my Masters' at Durham University, I focused on a sample of nearby, low-metallicity dwarf galaxies, where stellar feedback plays a crucial role in regulating star formation.
 Using cutting-edge techniques like integral field spectroscopy and stochastic stellar population models, I investigate how feedback from these stars evolves and varies based on the properties of their host galaxies.
-This research helps bridge the gap between our understanding of large spiral galaxies and these fascinating, small-scale systems.
+This research helps bridge the gap between our understanding of large spiral galaxies and these fascinating, small-scale systems (see {% cite rowland_2024 %})).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">